(Source)

 Make sure you read food labels.
 Watch for some of these words, which are a cover for hidden MSG, and be extra cautious around processed meats, salad dressings, juices, sodas, gravy/soup/dip mixes, Chinese food and soy-based items.

 Stop eating all artificial sweeteners, no matter how “natural” the label says the product is.
 Stop for 30 days.
-One neurologist I know said that about half of all headache sufferers will find dramatic relief in this one step alone.
+One neurologist I know personally said that about half of all headache sufferers will find dramatic relief in this one step alone.

 3.)
 Magnesium for Headaches